Skip to content

 Bhagalpur Blindings- Blinkers on Barbarity

-15th Jan 1982, India TodayBy Chaitanya KalbagMarch 3, 2025Leave a comment
+15th Jan 1982, India TodayBy Chaitanya KalbagMarch 3, 20259 Comments

 Public memory is all too amnesic., and the Bhagalpur blinding’s which sickened and shocked the nation when they were exposed in November 1980 have almost become history.
 Even the dogged legal battle for justice by the blinded has virtually disappeared from newspaper columns, lowering a ‘curtain of silence on one of the most shameful episodes…

-FAMILY PLANNING – Injection Of Hope
+Family Planning – Injection Of Hope

-15th Feb 1983, India TodayBy Chaitanya KalbagMarch 3, 2025Leave a comment
+15th Feb 1983, India TodayBy Chaitanya KalbagMarch 3, 20259 Comments

 Family planning in India has always been dogged by a debilitating combination of moral, sociological, superstitious and even political complexes.
 Post-1977, however, while the nation’s population control effort has acquired the coy appellation of ‘family welfare’, encouraging work has been done towards adopting newer and safer techniques of birth control.
 Last fortnight Dr Badri Nath…